device42/servicenow_device42_mapping/README.md

 ### Usage
 -----------------------------
-	* For proper run script you need to add mapping.xml, then put fields as in sample.
+	* For proper run script you need to add mapping.xml, then put credentials and fields as in sample.
+	* Put <task> enable attribute to true for tasks that you want to run.
 	* (!IMPORTANT) For each ServiceNow table that in mapping.xml you should add 'u_device42_id' custom field.

 Run the script and enjoy! (`python sync.py`)